 The Message of Psalms 73-150

-Michael Wilcock has written a sort of travel guide to the Psalms.
+Michael Wilcock has written a travel guide to the Psalms.
 In the first volume, The Message of Psalms 1–72, he invites us to begin our journey through the gateway of Psalms 1 and 2, with their summons to obedience.
-In this volume, he ends with Psalm 150, singing its song of praise.
-In between we pass through all the "yes, buts" of faith—the conflicts, the burdens, the mysteries and the sufferings of life.
+In this second volume, he ends with Psalm 150 and its song of praise.
+In between we pass through all the complexities of faith—the conflicts, burdens, mysteries, and sufferings of life.
 In these laments and praises, hymns and liturgies, the Bible continues to speak clearly today.

-The Second Exodus Collection and the Fourth David Collection: Psalms 135--145
+7. The second Exodus Collection and the fourth David Collection (Psalms 135–145)